aps831/devcontainers/README.md

 -   aws-terraform;
 -   gcp-terraform;
 -   java-maven;
--   node;
--   operations-reports-frontend.
+-   node.

-User specific config should be completed using a public dotfiles repository.
+-   User specific config should be completed using a public dotfiles repository.
 For example, https://github.com/aps831/dotfiles.